 Garlic Herb Pork Tenderloin

-I used to think I HATED pork.
-I thought it was dry, hard to chew cardboard that my parents would foist on me like some sort of punishment.
+I used to think I hated pork.
+I thought it was dry, hard-to-chew cardboard that my parents would foist on me like some sort of punishment.
 The worst offender?
 Tenderloin.
 At the time, I didn't know the fine art and science of carry-over cooking.
-A piece of cooked meat continues to cook, often increasing in temperature by over five degrees.
+A piece of cooked meat continues to cook after it leaves the oven, often increasing in temperature by over five degrees.
 This means that when you pull a pork loin at just the right moment, temperature-wise, you've actually let it overcook.
 And pork is very sensitive to being overcooked, going from succulent to hard to chew in about ten degrees.

-This pork tenderloin is lean, affordable, and absolutely packed with flavor.
+This garlic herb pork tenderloin is lean, affordable, and absolutely packed with flavor—perfect for a healthy weeknight dinner.

 Ingredients